Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 The QC35 was certainly one of them.

-If you’re looking for a smooth, pleasant, enjoyable listen with excellent ANC capabilities and a supremely comfortable fit, there aren’t many headphones out there better than this.
+If you’re looking for a smooth, pleasant, enjoyable listen with excellent ANC capabilities and a supremely comfortable fit, there aren’t many headphones out there that are better.

 I remember vividly demoing them and thinking, “Wow, it doesn’t get much more pleasant than this.”

-I will caution you that the sound here can sometimes wax a bit overly cute and too non-intrusive (read: it lacks some excitement at times) but man oh man did Bose ever hit the casual consumer demographic perfectly here.
+I will caution you that the sound here can sometimes wax a bit overly cute and too non-intrusive (read: it lacks some excitement at times) but man oh man did Bose ever hit the casual consumer demographic perfectly with this set.

-Wear them on a plane, wear them on a bus, wear them in your room, wear them while you lust.
+Wear them on a plane, wear them on a bus, wear them in your room, the QC35 you can trust.

 You can listen here, you can listen there, you can listen quite literally anywhere!